 If you have a bad driving record, you may be wondering how to get car insurance.
+Insurance companies may classify you as a bad driver, which can make finding coverage more costly.
 It can be a frustrating and daunting process, but don’t worry, you’re not alone.
 A bad driving record can make it more difficult to find affordable car insurance, but it is not impossible.
 Whether you have a history of accidents, speeding tickets, or DUIs, insurance providers often view you as a high-risk driver, which translates into higher premiums.
-However, there are some steps you can take to find car insurance even with a bad driving record.
+However, even high risk drivers have affordable options available, and high-risk auto insurance is much more common today than it was a decade ago.
+There are some steps you can take to find car insurance even with a bad driving record.

 We specialize in finding low cost auto insurance with less than perfect driving records.
 Other ways to reduce your auto insurance costs is by taking defensive driving courses, opting for higher deductibles, there are a variety of ways to improve your chances of finding car insurance that fits your needs and budget.
 So, if you’re struggling to find car insurance with a bad driving record, keep reading to discover some tips that can help you get back on the road with confidence.